 Sensitivity Scenario Sagicor Life Inc segment Sagicor Jamaica Segment Sagicor USA segment Worsening rate of lapse Lapse rates were either doub the more adverse result was Lapse rates were increased or reduced by 30%, and the more adverse result was selected.
-High interest rate Assumed increases in the investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter. increases in the investment portfolio yield increases in the investment portfolio yield rates arining constant of 0.5% for 10 Low interest rate Assumed decreases in investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter.
+High interest rate Assumed increases in the investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter.
+Assumed increases in the investment portfolio yield rates of 0.5% for 10 years.
+A 1% increase was applied to the investment portfolio rate.
+Low interest rate Assumed decreases in investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter.
 Assumed decreases in investment portfolio yield rates of 0.5% per year for 10 years.
 A 1% decrease was applied to the investment portfolio rate.
-Worsening mortality and morbidity Mortality and morbidity rates for insurance and critical illness products were increased by 3% of the base rate per year for 5 years.
-For annuity products, the mortality rates were decreased by 3% of the base rate for 5 years.
-For life insurance and deferred annuity products, the base assumed rates were increased annually by 3% cumulatively over the next 5 years.
+Worsening mortality and morbidity Mortality and morbidity rates critical illness products were the base rate per year for 5 For annuity products, the modecreased by 3% of the bas For life insurance and deferred annuity products, the base assumed rates were increased annually by 3% cumulatively over the next 5 years.
 For payout annuity products only, the mortality rates were decreased by 3% cumulatively over the next 5 years.
 Higher expenses Policy unit maintenance expense rates were increased by 5% per year for 5 years above those reflected in the base scenario.